palibey/LogoElements/README.md

-# Getting Started with Create React App
+# Getting Started with Logo Elements React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a test app for logo elements in react.\
+You can check the [Logo Elements Documentation Page](http://elements.logo.com.tr/docs/getstarted) For more information

+## How To Start the project
+you need to run the following commands\
+npx logo_elements_project_typescript your_own_packet\
+then you need to wait for the installation\
+then you need to type\
+cd your_own_packet && npm install\

 ## Available Scripts